matejMartinc/scalable_semantic_shift/Aylien/README.md

 python aylien_glove.py <path to aylien-covid-news.jsonl> <path to a Glove model, e.g. glove.42B.300d.txt>'
 ```

 This will take one day or so.

-Download ready embeddings from here:
+You can skip that and download ready embeddings from here:
 https://www.dropbox.com/s/6a8y6fu4o4n34n2/aylien_glove.zip?dl=0

 These are an npy file with embeddings and a pkl with ids.